tensorlayer/TensorLayer/README.md

 TensorLayer grow out from a need to combine the power of TensorFlow with the availability of the right building blocks for training neural networks.
 Its development is guided by a number of design goals:

+(改这里)
+beginner: almost zero pre-knowledge, want to quickly bootstrap and have quick results intermediate user: need to customize their models to solve their domain-specific problems.
+advanced: needs to easily scale out the machine learning algorithm to multiple nodes, and deploy algorithms to different platforms.

+Beginner
+- Mass tutorials
+- Easy to use
+- Modular

+Intermediate user
+- Flexibility

+Advanced user
+- Extensibility
+- Train on GPU, run on anywhere
+- Performance

  - **Transparency**: Developing advanced learning algorithms requires low-level tunning of the underlying training engine.
 TensorLayer exposes the implementation details of the TensorFlow in a structured way, and allows users to do low-level engine manupulations, such as the configurations of training process, iteration, initialization as well as the access to Tensor components and TPUs.
  - **Extensibility**: Be easy to use, extend and modify, to facilitate use in research and practition activities.
 A network is abstracted to regularization, cost and outputs of each layer.
 Other wraping libraries for TensorFlow are easy to be merged into TensorLayer, suitable for researchers.
  - **Performance**: The running speed under GPU support is the same with TensorFlow.
 TensorLayer can also run in a distributed  mode.